Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Discussion

 Simulation models can play a key role in guiding such designs.
 With our model, agents can be parameterized with specific cognitive profiles while system parameters are varied, allowing us to identify which designs best support different behavioral patterns.
 For instance, our investigation of capitalization strategies was motivated by the idea that users who frequently type capitalized words might benefit from tailored support, whereas those who rarely use capitalization might not value such prioritization, or could even be hindered by it.
 More broadly, users with different cognitive profiles may require different forms of support.
 For example, individuals with strong linguistic knowledge might gain more from prioritizing longer words, as this maximizes keystroke savings, whereas those with weaker linguistic knowledge could benefit more from higher-frequency words that support spelling accuracy.
 Exploring such personalized adaptations offers a promising direction for future research.
-These patterns can be interpreted as representing groups of real users.